Brabham: Origins

 The Brabham team was founded by Jack Brabham and Ron Tauranac, who met in 1951 while both were successfully building and racing cars in their native Australia.
-Brabham was the more successful driver and went to the United Kingdom in 1955 to further his racing career.
-There he started driving for the Cooper Car Company works team and by 1958 had progressed with them to Formula One, the highest category of open-wheel racing defined by the Fédération Internationale de l'Automobile (FIA), motor sport's world governing body.
+Brabham, who had been a highly successful dirt oval speedway Speedcar driver with multiple Australian national and state titles to his credit before moving full-time into road racing in 1953, was the more successful driver.
+He went to the United Kingdom in 1955 to further his racing career.
+There he started driving for the Cooper Car Company works team.
+By 1958, he had progressed with them to Formula One, the highest category of open-wheel racing defined by the Fédération Internationale de l'Automobile (FIA), motorsport's world governing body.
 In 1959 and 1960, Brabham won the Formula One World Drivers' Championship in Cooper's revolutionary mid-engined cars.

-Despite their innovation of putting the engine behind the driver, the Coopers and their chief designer, Owen Maddock, were generally resistant to developing their cars.
+Despite their innovation of placing the engine behind the driver, the Coopers and their chief designer, Owen Maddock, were generally resistant to developing their cars.
 Brabham pushed for further advances, and played a significant role in developing Cooper's highly successful 1960 T53 "lowline" car, with input from his friend Tauranac.
-Brabham was confident he could do better than Cooper, and in late 1959 he asked Tauranac to come to the UK and work with him, initially producing upgrade kits for Sunbeam Rapier and Triumph Herald road cars at his car dealership, Jack Brabham Motors, but with the long-term aim of designing racing cars.
-Brabham describes Tauranac as "absolutely the only bloke I'd have gone into partnership with".
+Brabham was confident he could do better than Cooper.
+In late 1959, he asked Tauranac to come to the UK and work with him.
+Initially, they produced upgrade kits for Sunbeam Rapier and Triumph Herald road cars at his car dealership, Jack Brabham Motors.
+However, their long-term aim was to design racing cars.
+Brabham described Tauranac as "absolutely the only bloke I'd have gone into partnership with".
 Later, Brabham offered a Coventry-Climax FWE-engined version of the Herald, with 83 hp and uprated suspension to match the extra power.

-To meet that aim, Brabham and Tauranac set up Motor Racing Developments Ltd. (MRD), deliberately avoiding the use of either man's name.
-The new company would compete with Cooper in the market for customer racing cars.
+To meet their aim of designing racing cars, Brabham and Tauranac set up Motor Racing Developments Ltd. (MRD), deliberately avoiding the use of either man's name.
+The new company would compete with Cooper in the market for customer-built racing cars.
 As Brabham was still employed by Cooper, Tauranac produced the first MRD car, for the entry level Formula Junior class, in secrecy.
 Unveiled in the summer of 1961, the "MRD" was soon renamed.
 Motoring journalist Jabby Crombac pointed out that "[the] way a Frenchman pronounces those initials—written phonetically, 'em air day'—sounded perilously like the French word... merde."
 Gavin Youl achieved a second-place finish at Goodwood and another at Mallory Park in the MRD-Ford.
 The cars were subsequently known as Brabhams, with type numbers starting with BT for "Brabham Tauranac".

 By the 1961 Formula One season, the Lotus and Ferrari teams had developed the mid-engined approach further than Cooper.
 Brabham had a poor season, scoring only four points, and—having run his own private Coopers in non-championship events during 1961—left the company in 1962 to drive for his own team: the Brabham Racing Organisation, using cars built by Motor Racing Developments.
 The team was based at Chessington, England and held the British licence.